 On April 28, 2015, Takeda announced it would agree to settle all remaining Actos bladder cancer litigation pending in US courts if 95 percent of litigants agreed to take the settlement.

 The settlement agreement includes all cases pending as of the date of the settlement, as well as any unfiled claims of claimants who are represented by an attorney at the date of the settlement and three days after.

 Takeda set aside $2.37 billion for the settlement.
 If 97 percent of litigants agree to it, that number would go up to $2.4 billion.

 I suffered serious injury after taking Actos.
 Can I file a lawsuit?

 Lawsuits are still being filed by patients who were harmed by Takeda’s type II diabetes drug Actos.
 With the drug company’s announcement to settle in 2015, however, the time to file a lawsuit may soon be coming to a close.

 If you or someone you love was injured while taking Actos, you may be entitled to compensation but you need to act now.
-Call the Hood National Law Group today at 1-800-214-1010 for a free case evaluation or use the form on the right-hand side of your screen.
+Call National Injury Help today at 1-800-214-1010 for a free case evaluation or use the form on the right-hand side of your screen.